grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 Prose.io is a pretty good editor.
 It's a clean, minimalist app, which summarizes its best and worst aspects.
 The site is a breeze to use, with no clutter, but in practice prose.io feels incomplete and feature poor.
 It's basically like editing markdown on github.com, but with a nicer editor and more syncing options.
 (Actually, the editor might be the same... the [atom](atom.io) editor, open sourced by GitHub.)

 Many features are missing from the experience, though.
 No keyboard shortcuts.
 No instant preview.
 It can't move files, which means you can't publish articles by, for example, moving them from `_drafts` to `_posts`.
-And inexplicably the text editor uses 2/3 of the screen, leaving a vast remaining third as a vacmonument to its .
+And inexplicably the text editor uses 2/3 of the screen.
+The remaining white space stands as a monument to the app's unfinished state .

 ### StackEdit